 Attorney Timothy Kelleher, of the Massachusetts Academy of Trial Attorneys, agreed with the Supreme Court ruling and wrote an amicus brief supporting Dos Santos and his position.
 He stated that the Supreme Court made the correct decision.
 Further, the stance will benefit public safety in the future.
 Kelleher supported the notion that the court should enforce the law that landowners have a duty to eliminate unsafe conditions in anticipation that guests or other invitees might come into contact with those dangerous or risky conditions and sustain serious injuries.

 This case makes you wonder what exactly Dos Santos expected the results of jumping into a wading pool from a trampoline would be.
 Perhaps that information will come to light during this new trial.
 For now, it seems the law is on Dos Santos’s side unless the jury in the new trial concludes that the risk of danger was so obvious that the defendants had no duty to correct it.

-Kelly & Associates Injury Lawyers is conveniently located at 220 Commercial Street, Boston, MA 02109.
+Michael Kelly Injury Lawyers is conveniently located at 220 Commercial Street, Boston, MA 02109.
 Our attorneys are aggressive and experienced in a number of areas of law including Personal Injury, Criminal Defense, and Collection Defense.
-Contact Kelly & Associates Injury Lawyers today by submitting an inquiry on our website or by calling us at 617-807-0855 for a free and confidential case consultation.
+Contact Michael Kelly Injury Lawyers today by submitting an inquiry on our website or by calling us at 617-807-0855 for a free and confidential case consultation.

 Written by Manish M. Mathur, 3L New England Law | Boston